provenance-io/docs/blockchain/using-provenance/README.md

 `--testnet` to use testnet rather than mainnet

-`--chain-id pio-testnet-1` assumes that we are connected to the Provenance testnet
+`--chain-id pio-testnet-1` assumes that we are connected to the Provenance Blockchain testnet

 `--node tcp://localhost:26657` this is the default node location and port.
 In the examples below, we'll connect to a remote node without starting a local node.
 The remote node is a public testnet node hosted at `rpc-0.test.provenance.io:26657.`
 {% endhint %}